NMED-1020 Nuclear Medicine Computers, Math, and Statistics

 Prerequisite(s): NMED-1301 Nuclear Medicine Procedures I and NMED-130L Nuclear Medicine Laboratory I and NMED-1501 Radiation Physics and NMED-1603 Nuclear Radiopharmacy and Pharmacology; and concurrent enrollment in NMED-2301 Nuclear Medicine Procedures II.

 Examines the methodology of advanced molecular imaging and fusion imaging in the field of nuclear medicine and analyzes current trends and advances in the field.
-Focus is on patient preparation, imaging protocols, radiation safety, and special considerations for fusing nuclear medicine studies with computed tomography and magnetic resonance imaging.
+Focus is on patient preparation, pharmaceutical and contrast preparation, imaging protocols, radiation safety, and special considerations for fusion nuclear medicine studies with computed tomography and magnetic resonance imaging.

 Prerequisite(s): NMED-1501 Radiation Physics and NMED-1701 Nuclear Medicine Instrumentation.